 If you want to try your hand at knooking, it is much easier to get a knooking kit, rather than trying to hunt up the supplies you'll need to get started.
-Each kits contains an assortment of:
+Kits contains an assortment of:

 - Knooks in different sizes

 - A how-to book with step-by-step beginner instructions and projects

 Kits may vary, so it's a good idea to check product descriptions before buying.

 Names for Nook Hooks

 If you have most of the supplies on hand and just want knook-hooks, you can find them by looking for: